Frequently Asked Questions

 What if I have to cancel a lesson?
 Do I have to pay for cancelled lessons?

 Please call the teacher as soon as possible to cancel a lesson.
-If 24 hours notice is given, a make-up lesson will be given (maximum of 2 per school year).
+If 24 hours notice is given, an online make-up lesson will be given (maximum of 2 per school year).
 It is your responsibility to schedule a make-up lesson.
-There will be a surcharge of $25 for a make-up lesson.
 A forgotten lesson is forfeit.

 Will I get a make-up lesson if my teacher cancels a lesson?